 In the middle of the program, I took a solo trip to Rio de Janeiro and slept in a hostel dorm bed for the first time in my life.
 I met female travelers rebelling against societal standards who quit their jobs to travel the world solo.
 I thought to myself, this is exactly what I’ve been searching for.
 So after college, I saved up, quit my corporate job and went on my first backpacking trip to South America.

-Along my journey, I started a travel blog to share my ridiculous stories and life updates abroad.
+Along my journey, I started the Courtney the Explorer to share my ridiculous stories and life updates abroad.
 I started to receive powerful messages from (mostly) women who were wanting to travel as well.
 Some messages said they “wish” they could do the same thing, others said they had taken their first trip because of my posts on Courtney the Explorer.
 I realized how powerful story-telling is and how I could create my life-changing moment in the Brazilian hostel for other women as well.

 What gets you excited to wake up every day?